SaharKhoramipour/Persian-OCR-Dataset/README.md

 ##  Format

 - Annotations in YOLO format
-- Compatible with YOLOv5, YOLOv8
+- Compatible with YOLOv5, YOLOv8, YOLOv11
 - Each image includes bounding boxes and class IDs
+- File name of each image corresponds the content (Label number of character string) + font number at the end

 ---